-The Chief Financial Officer (CFO) will play a pivotal role in strengthening the transactional, legal, financial, and operational infrastructure to enable GP to scale throughout the next decade.
+The Chief Financial and Operating Officer (CFOO) will report to GP’s President and CEO and serve as a member of the senior leadership team.
+A newly created role, the CFOO will play a pivotal role in strengthening the transactional, legal, financial, and operational infrastructure to enable GP to scale through the next decade.

 - Guide resolution of critical transaction issues - with Fund investors, Fund partners, and their legal counsel - to protect GP’s interests and to ensure efficient transactional execution

 - Work to improve GP’s competitive position with Fund partners by addressing issues such as contract costs, complexity, security agreements, and timely execution

 - Oversee upstream Fund investor and downstream Fund partner transaction work by the legal services team

 - Provide executive level oversight for GP’s corporate operations, including all contractual arrangements

 - Ensure compliance with international legal requirements in Sub Saharan Africa, Latin America and the Caribbean

 Overseeing the Corporate Controller, the CFOO will lead a high performing finance team and sustain an environment of quality and excellence in all financial affairs.

 - Proactively conduct analyses to provide useful insights and implications of business decisions to the CEO, senior leadership team, and Board of Directors

 - Guide GP’s overall operating financial strategy and operations including financial reporting, prudent financial controls, and financial risk management